 Everyone else nodded in agreement.

-If you’re excited to join a passionate, fun-loving, fully-remote team that’s obsessed with building delightful business finance software, send us a note at email@example.com.
-We’ll check our email inboxes just for you 🙂
+If you’re excited to join a passionate, fun-loving, fully-remote team that’s obsessed with building delightful business finance software, we’d love to meet you!
+See our open positions here.

 Six months ago we shared a preview of our next adventure, and of our obsession with building modern, intuitive, intelligent, delightful financial software.
 And the response has left us overjoyed and even more focused.